buncram/pythondata-cpu-vexriscv/README.md

 # pythondata-cpu-vexriscv

+## About this fork

+This is a fork from the default set of Litex Vexriscv configurations because:

+- None of the default configs are a perfect fit for our needs
+- We've been tracing through some bugs in MMU implementation which makes the fork really handy
+- We can tune caches and other features to optimize performance for our specific chip

+We have a fairly unusual chip (-1L speedgrade) in that it is slower than most others, favoring low power dissipation over raw speed.
+This has made some speed tuning essential, and for several reasons it's impractical to simply adjust the sysclk speed to the edge of routing failure.
+Thus we have resorted to some architectural changes in the CPU to gain performance while keeping routability acceptable.

+It also allows us to have some stewardship over the CPU code base, which is nice for inspectability and traceability reasons.

+## Original README

 Non-Python  files needed for the cpu vexriscv packaged into a Python module so they can be used with Python libraries and tools.